 - Excessive dust despite regular cleaning.
 You may need to get a new air filter or get a filtration system from Service Experts Heating & Air Conditioning.

-- Humidity problems.
+- Humidity imbalances.
 Dryness can cause itchy eyes and increase respiratory problems.
 Too much moisture can result in mold or mildew growth.